 The Turkish automotive industry is engaged in both the manufacture and import of vehicles and spare parts.
 Primary manufacturers sell vehicles directly or through dealers.
-On the other hand, importers normally establish a sales network, with key importers establishing both a distribution network for sale (quantitative selective distribution) and aftersales services (qualitative selective repairer network).
+On the other hand, importers normally establish a sales network, with key importers establishing both a distribution network for sale (quantitative selective distribution) and aftersales services (qualitative or - if their market share does not exceed 30 per cent threshold - quantitative selective repairer network).